-SeedLegals helps you deal with this change to the rules and help you get your Advance Assurance application approved.
+SeedLegals helps you deal with these change to the rules, including the even newer Risk To Capital requirement, and help you get your Advance Assurance application approved.

 SeedLegals has launched an SEIS Application Portal where you can get investment ready, enter the details of your potential investors and complete your SEIS Advance Assurance application.